-I wanted him to be fairly young and perhaps a decent-looking guy who has a lot of bad things happen to him – many deserved, both in our universe and in the mirror.
-Bad things can happen!
+I wanted him to be fairly young and perhaps a decent-looking guy who has a lot of bad things happen to him.
+He deserves many of these bad things, both in our universe and in the mirror.
+Bad stuff can happen!

 Duty-bound but sometimes difficult, Gary follows along in the mischief that Dan Chang often finds himself getting into.
 It isn’t until the end of his life in the first E2 kick back, and during the second, that he finally becomes a decent person.
-In the prime universe’s prime timeline, he doesn’t really get a chance (in Intolerance, he becomes permanently disfigured and disabled, and is forced to leave active Starfleet service).
+In the prime universe’s prime timeline, he doesn’t really get a chance.
+This is because, in Intolerance, he becomes permanently disfigured and disabled.
+This forces him to leave active Starfleet service.
 He’s often paired with Tristan Curtisas they are friends and sometimes, quite literally, partners in crime.

 Because Gary dies young during the first kick back in time (and he has behaved rather badly), he has no relationship then.
 But in the second kick back, he and Sophie wed.
-Little is known about their relationship but there’s a lot on their descendants.
+I only give a little about their relationship but there’s a lot on their descendants.

 Their grandson Richard marries Jolene Tucker, T’Pol and Tripp‘s (and Susie Money and Mario Lattimer’s) granddaughter.
 Jolene and Richard’s twins, Stephen and Stephanie, are married (respectively) to Marie Helêne Archer (granddaughter of Jonathan, Esilia, Lili, and José) and Connor Greer IV, who is the father of canon character Greer (although that character did not have a canon first name or even a first initial).